 The daunting national controversy that had stood in the way of Kennedy’s presidency was swept away.

 In Lubbock, Texas, former Gunnery Sergeant Harold Douglas was a CPA.
-He has been in 2-F-23 with Meza, and watched the historic occasion in the news closely.
+He had served in 2-F-23 with Meza, and watched the historic occasion in the news closely.
 “I was very interested in that whole situation, and I remember that meeting happening in Houston very well," said Douglas.
 "And that was the end of it all.
 It just quieted the whole thing.
 But I never knew who was at the center of that event, or that it was one of our Fox Company guys.”

 LBJ, meanwhile, was apparently upstairs in his room.
 But Meza had been told that LBJ never forgot a slight.